More than 90% of Americans find trip planning stressful and creating an itinerary is considered the most dreadful part.

 Challenges

-Prototype voice interaction in Figma is not supported
+Prototype voice interaction in Figma

 TravoAI leverages conversational artificial intelligence to understand and respond to human speech, enabling it to interact with users in a natural and intuitive way.
 Given that Figma does not support voice interactions, I utilized text-to-voice technology combined with video editing technics to create a realistic demo of the itinerary generation flow.
 This approach allowed me to simulate the voice interaction feature and showcase the product’s capabilities in a dynamic and engaging way.